wolfslender/Bing-News-Scrapper/README.md

 # Bing News Scraper

-Plugin de WordPress que permite buscar y extraer automáticamente noticias desde Bing News basadas en palabras clave específicas.
+WordPress plugin that automatically searches and extracts news from Bing News based on specific keywords.

-## Características
+## Features

-- Búsqueda de noticias por palabras clave en Bing News
+- Search news by keywords on Bing News
-- Extracción automática del contenido de los artículos
+- Automatic extraction of article content
-- Creación de borradores de posts con el contenido extraído
+- Creation of post drafts with extracted content
-- Interfaz simple y fácil de usar en el panel de administración
+- Simple and easy-to-use admin panel interface
-- Límite de 3 artículos por búsqueda para evitar sobrecarga
+- Limit of 3 articles per search to avoid overload

-## Requisitos
+## Requirements

-- WordPress 5.0 o superior
+- WordPress 5.0 or higher
-- PHP 7.2 o superior
+- PHP 7.2 or higher
-- Biblioteca Simple HTML DOM (incluida)
+- Simple HTML DOM library (included)

-## Instalación
+## Installation

-1. Descarga el archivo ZIP del plugin
+1. Download the plugin ZIP file
-2. Ve a tu panel de WordPress > Plugins > Añadir nuevo
+2. Go to your WordPress dashboard > Plugins > Add New
-3. Haz clic en "Subir Plugin" y selecciona el archivo ZIP
+3. Click on "Upload Plugin" and select the ZIP file
-4. Activa el plugin
+4. Activate the plugin

-## Uso
+## Usage

-1. Ve a "Bing News Scraper" en el menú lateral del panel de administración
+1. Go to "Bing News Scraper" in the admin panel sidebar
-2. Ingresa una palabra clave en el campo de búsqueda
+2. Enter a keyword in the search field
-3. Haz clic en "Buscar Noticias"
+3. Click on "Search News"
-4. El plugin creará automáticamente borradores con las noticias encontradas
+4. The plugin will automatically create drafts with the found news
-5. Revisa y edita los borradores antes de publicarlos
+5. Review and edit the drafts before publishing

-## Estructura del Contenido Extraído
+## Extracted Content Structure

-Cada borrador creado incluirá:
+Each created draft will include:
-- Título de la noticia
+- News title
-- Fecha de publicación
+- Publication date
-- Extracto de la noticia
+- News excerpt
-- Contenido principal
+- Main content
-- Enlace a la fuente original
+- Link to original source

-## Notas Importantes
+## Important Notes

-- Los artículos se crean como borradores para permitir su revisión
+- Articles are created as drafts to allow review
-- Se conservan los enlaces a las fuentes originales
+- Original source links are preserved
-- El contenido extraído se limpia automáticamente de publicidad y elementos no deseados
+- Extracted content is automatically cleaned from ads and unwanted elements
-- Se recomienda revisar y editar el contenido antes de publicar
+- It is recommended to review and edit content before publishing

-## Solución de Problemas
+## Troubleshooting

-Si encuentras algún error:
+If you encounter any errors:
-1. Verifica que simple_html_dom.php esté presente en el directorio del plugin
+1. Verify that simple_html_dom.php is present in the plugin directory
-2. Asegúrate de tener permisos de escritura en la base de datos
+2. Make sure you have database write permissions
-3. Revisa los logs de error de WordPress para más detalles
+3. Check WordPress error logs for more details

-## Soporte
+## Support

-Para soporte técnico o reportar problemas, por favor contacta a:
+For technical support or to report issues, please contact:
 [oliverodev.com](https://oliverodev.com.com)

-## Licencia
+## License

-Este plugin es software libre y viene sin garantías.
+This plugin is free software and comes with no warranties.